robustzurcher/promotion/README.md

 ## Manuscript

 * Blesch, M., Eisenhauer, P. (2020).
-[Robust investment under risk and ambiguity](https://github.com/robustzurcher/promotion/raw/master/Eisenhauer%26Blesch.2020.pdf).
+[Robust investment under risk and ambiguity](https://github.com/robustzurcher/promotion/raw/master/Blesch%26Eisenhauer_2020_manuscript.pdf).
 Submitted.

 ## Presentation

-The most recent version of our slide deck can be found [here](https://github.com/robustzurcher/promotion/blob/master/slides_Blesch%26Eisenhauer.pdf).
-A recording of the [E-Brownbag seminar](https://sites.google.com/site/simonscheidegger/compeconfin-seminar) presentation can be found [here](https://vimeo.com/nuvolos/review/405110545/111a183a04?sort=lastUserActionEventDate&direction=desc).
+We provide the most recent version of our slide deck [here](https://github.com/robustzurcher/promotion/raw/master/Blesch%26Eisenhauer_2020_slides.pdf) and a recording is available [online](https://vimeo.com/nuvolos/review/405110545/111a183a04?sort=lastUserActionEventDate&direction=desc) as well.

 ## Computational support

 We develop two software packages in support of this research.
 We ensure transparency, reproducibility, and extensibility by documenting both of them online.

 * [`ruspy`](https://github.com/OpenSourceEconomics/ruspy) (2019).
-A Python package for the simulation and estimation of a prototypical infinite-horizon dynamic discrete choice model based Rust (1987).
+An open-source package for the simulation and estimation of a prototypical infinite-horizon dynamic discrete choice model based Rust (1987).
 More details are available in our [online documentation](https://ruspy.readthedocs.io/en/latest/#).

 * [`robupy`](https://github.com/OpenSourceEconomics/robupy) (2019).
-A Python package for robust optimization.
+A open-source package for robust optimization.
 More details are available in our [online documentation](https://robupy.readthedocs.io/en/latest/#).